-False teachers, especially at the end of time, are mentioned in the Bible.
-This paper focuses on false teachers 2 Peter 2 because the entire chapter is directed toward and about false teachers.
-This paper also focuses on false teachers who were sanctified, knew God and knew the way of righteousness but turned away from God under 2 Peter 2:20-22.
+This writing focuses on false teachers 2 Peter 2 because the entire chapter is directed toward and about false teachers–WHO FALL AWAY.
+This writing also focuses on false teachers who were sanctified, knew God and knew the way of righteousness but turned away from God under 2 Peter 2:20–22.

-Please understand that the Greek language, from which the New Testament was written, contained two basic tenses:
+Please understand that the Greek language, from which the New Testament was written, contains two basic tenses:

 - the perfect past tense; and